allpix-squared/allpix-squared/src/modules/DepositionLaser/README.md

 * `number_of_photons`: number of incident photons, generated in *one* event.
 Defaults to 10000.
 The total deposited charge will also depend on wavelength and geometry.
 * `wavelength` of the laser.
-Supported values are 250 -- 1450 nm.
+If specified, it is used to retrieve sensor optical properties from the lookup table (data is available for the range of 250 -- 1450 nm).
+The only supported material is silicon.
+* `absorption_length` and `refractive_index`: if both are specified, given values are used instead of the lookup table.
+This also allows use of sensor materials other than silicon.
 * `pulse_duration`: gaussian width of pulse temporal profile.
 Defaults to 0.5 ns.
 * `source_position`: a 3D position vector.
 * `beam_direction`: a 3D direction vector.